-Diane Desierto is an associate professor of human rights law and global affairs at the Keough School for Global Affairs, and is a member of the faculty advisory committee for Notre Dame’s Klau Center for Civil and Human Rights.
+Diane Desierto holds a joint appointment in the Keough School of Global Affairs and the Notre Dame Law School, where she is professor of law and LLM faculty director.
+She is also co-principal investigator of the Notre Dame Reparations Design and Compliance Lab, one of Kellogg's Policy and Practice Research labs.
 She specializes in international law, including international economic law, human rights, development, humanitarian law, comparative constitutional law, and maritime security.
 Her research addresses those topics as well as dispute settlement and the evolving regional law of the Association of Southeast Asian Nations (ASEAN).

 She earned JSD and LLM degrees from Yale University Law School and a JD and BS from the University of the Philippines.

 Fighting to Defend Human Rights

 Nov 20, 2023

 Law professor and Faculty Fellow Diane Desierto advocates for dignity and justice, and for her students to do the same.